ckynlab/PipeIT/README.md

 - Step 4 (Variant filtration): Variants outside of the target regions are removed.
 Variants covered by fewer than 10 reads in either the tumor or the matched normal sample or supported by fewer than 8 reads are removed.
 Previous annotations are used to remove any variant found in more than the 5% of the whole cohorts in at least one of the three databases or in a homopolymer region longer than 4.
 Furthermore, variants not likely to be somatic based on the ratio of VAF between tumor and normal (default to minimum 10:1) are also removed.
 If this ratio is higher than 0.9 or lower than 0.6 the population databases are used again to remove any variant found, no matter how often.
 - Step 5 (Pool of normal filtering): A list of variants found in a pool of normal samples unmatched with the original tumor samples are used to remove possible germline mutations.
 Hotspot variants are whitelisted.
 Given the clinical significance of many hotspot mutations, we conservatively whitelist hotspot mutations even if they do not pass any of these filters.
 We recommend reviewing the whitelisted hotspot variants that did not pass the above read count and/or VAF filters.

+## Citation
+If you use PipeIT, please cite Garofoli et al, *PipeIT: A Singularity Container for Molecular Diagnostic Somatic Variant Calling on the Ion Torrent Next-Generation Sequencing Platform* [DOI: 10.1016/j.jmoldx.2019.05.001](https://doi.org/10.1016/j.jmoldx.2019.05.001).

-### Versions
+### Version history

 * 1.1.0   First release
 * 1.1.1-3 Bug fixes
-* 1.2.1 Added the option for an anlysis without a paired normal bam file
+* 1.2.1   Added the option for an analysis without a paired normal bam file
 * 1.2.2-3 Bug fixes
 * 1.2.4   Added Exome Aggregation Consortium (ExAC) in the annotation and filtering in the tumor only analysis
 * 1.2.5-6 Bug fixes

-***

 ## Docker version